Uvacoder/uvacodernotes4/pages/development/practices/commit-comment-conventions.md

-# Practices
+# Commit and Comment Conventions

-Some engineering practices.
+Some conventions around commit and comments for changes proposal or pull request.

 ## Conventional Commits